 Mercer Culinary Millennia Narrow Fillet Knife

-Costing $18.46, this is probably the cheapest fillet knife on the block.
+This is probably the cheapest fillet knife on the block.
 It is made from high carbon Japanese steel that’s durable, rust-resistant and strong enough for the task ahead.
 It also delivers precise cuts which is a plus especially if you’re a sucker for the perfect cut.
 It has razor sharp edges that cut through tough meat seamlessly and features ergonomically designed handles engineered for maximum comfort.

 As for aftercare, it’s pretty much no-brainer.
 All you have to do is wash it carefully with soap and warm water and dry it with a dry towel then store in a cutlery block or sheath to prevent injuries and preserve the cutting edges.